Biographies | Show notes | Subscribe on Apple Podcasts | Other listening options

-Good Ol’ Boys is the story of Willie Foster Sellers, the South’s most prolific bank robber and his connections to the Dixie Mafia in Greenville, SC.
+Good Ol’ Boys is the story of Willie Foster Sellers, the South’s most prolific bank robber, and his connections to the Dixie Mafia in Greenville, South Carolina.
 For more, read the show notes or listen to the episode above.

 The Dawson Gang

-The FBI called Foster Sellers’ good ol’ boys “The Dawson Gang,” which Sellers and many others claimed to be a misnomer of the first order.
-Sellers believed the FBI hoped the public would mentally associate The Dawson Gang with the 19th century bandits The Dalton Gang.
+The FBI called Foster Sellers’s good ol’ boys “The Dawson Gang,” which Sellers and many others claimed to be a misnomer of the first order.
+Sellers believed the FBI hoped the public would mentally associate The Dawson Gang with the 19th-century bandits The Dalton Gang.

-Today, Billy Ray Dawson operates Dawson Distiller in Alabama.
+Today, Billy Ray Dawson operates Dawson Distillery in Alabama.
 You’ll see him in the promotional video below.